Tugas

 He can’t decide whether to accept the offer or not.

-- He can’t decide whether he should accept the offer or not.
+He can’t decide whether he should accept the offer

 Please tell me how to operate this machine.